astudentsguidetocs/astudentsguidetocs.github.io/draft/chapters/perspectives/women.md

-I would like to think that I've always respected women in CS, but I begun to really care even more after reading the book [Brotopia](https://en.wikipedia.org/wiki/Brotopia) \[[Amazon](https://www.amazon.com/Brotopia-Breaking-Boys-Silicon-Valley/dp/0735213534)] which I would wholeheartedly recommend for **any** men in CS (women, too, although you may unforuntately be familiar with what's discussed.
+I would like to think that I've always respected women in CS, but I begun to really care even more after reading the book [Brotopia](https://en.wikipedia.org/wiki/Brotopia) \[[Amazon](https://www.amazon.com/Brotopia-Breaking-Boys-Silicon-Valley/dp/0735213534)] which I would wholeheartedly recommend for **every** man in CS (women, too, although you may unfortunately be familiar with what's discussed.
 Explained more below.)

 Before I begin: I hope none of this comes across as patronizing nor